Oppenheim Collins: Branch stores

 In 1905, a branch store opened at 534 Main Street, in Buffalo, New York.
 The store expanded to include the Miss Vincent's Tea Room and was remodeled in 1935 and in 1951.

+By 1915, the firm had stores in five cities, including New York City (Brooklyn and Manhattan), Philadelphia, Cleveland, and Newark.
+The flagship was the 34th Street store in Manhattan.

-In 1922 the Fulton & Bridge, Brooklyn, branch was expanded to (100000 sqft), making it the largest branch of the seven stores at that time.
+In 1922 there were seven stores.
+The branch on Fulton Street, Brooklyn, was expanded to (100000 sqft), making it the largest branch of the seven stores at that time.
+It occupied the full block from Bridge Street to Lawrence Street.
 Despite its size, Oppenheim, Collins clarified that it was not a department store, but a women’s specialty store.

 In 1956, a suburban Buffalo location opened at Thruway Plaza in Cheektowaga, New York.
 The "Top of the Town" restaurant operated out of the Downtown Buffalo store.
 The Buffalo area stores closed in 1979, along with others in the Franklin Simon & Co. chain with the bankruptcy of City Stores.
 Later expansion in the 1950s, led to the first store outside of New York.
 In 1958, Oppenheim Collins opened a location in the new Harundale Mall in Glen Burnie, Maryland.